BDC Hamburger Icon

 What is neuroscience?

-How does neuroscience affect leaders?
+How does neuroscience help leaders?

 When managers understand how employees’ attitudes, beliefs and perceptions affect their thinking and behavior, they can learn to get their employees on board with necessary organizational change.